 Cuisine: Levantine / Middle Eastern

-This flavorful dish is originally from Palestine.
+Believed to have originated in Egypt, it’s possible that fatteh evolved from a Pharaonic dish called fotat, which in Arabic means crumbs, or small pieces.
 At its most basic, the ingredients are simple; flatbread, chickpeas, fresh herbs, yogurt, and oil.
 As the fatteh recipe was introduced to surrounding countries, each put a unique twist on the dish.

 Some versions of fatteh are made with hummus and served like a dip.
 In this form, it’s known as fattet.
 Other versions use whole chickpeas.